TITLE 77: PUBLIC HEALTH

 3) Expected outcomes for the client;

-4) The prescribing professional's regimen of care designed to address identified client needs, including medications; treatments; activity; diet; specific procedures deemed essential for the health and safety of the client; mental status; and potential for discharge;
+4) The prescribing health care professional's regimen of care designed to address identified client needs, including medications; treatments; activity; diet; specific procedures deemed essential for the health and safety of the client; mental status; and potential for discharge;

 5) The types and frequency of services to be provided; and